 Acne on the face is often caused by skin inflammation.
 But once the inflammation is cured, the acne will go.
 Tea polyphenols in green tea have a good anti-inflammatory effect.
 Also, the thiamine contained in green tea has a calming effect.
 It relaxes the nerves and helps to relieve your body from pain.
 So, green tea will not only help to reduce inflammation on your skin but also eliminate fatigue caused by intense workload.

 Green tea is rich in vitamins, which can inhibit the production of melanin.
-Vitamin C and E are two main nutrients that can accelerate cell metabolism and prevent the toxin from attacking skin cells.
-More so, these vitamins can effectively sterilize and detoxify as well as leaving the skin dense and tender.
+Vitamin C and E are two primary nutrients that can accelerate cell metabolism and prevent toxins from attacking skin cells.
+More so, these vitamins can effectively sterilize and detoxify as well as leave the skin dense and tender.

 4. Soften skin

 Do you think Green tea can only be enjoyed by drinking?
-No, it can be enjoyed both from drinking and applying it on the skin surface.
+No, it can be enjoyed both by drinking and applying it on the skin surface.
 I’ll give you some little tips on how to use green tea to soften and improve your skin tone.
-Here are some simple and effective methods:• Get green tea and mayonnaise• Soak green tea in boiling water and make it thicker• Allow the tea to cool before use• Mix 1 teaspoon of green tea with 3 teaspoons of mayonnaise• Apply evenly and gently on a clean face• Wash it off with warm water after 20 minute
+Here are some simple and effective methods:• Get green tea and mayonnaise• Soak green tea in boiling water and make it thicker• Allow the tea to cool before use• Mix 1 teaspoon of green tea with 3 teaspoons of mayonnaise• Apply evenly and gently on a clean face• Wash it off with warm water after 20 minute.
+Green tea and skin health goes hand in hand.

 5. UV resistant